Plyushkin: Background

 Plyushkin had two daughters and a son, but upon the death of his wife he became a suspicious miser.
 The younger daughter died and the other two siblings left home.
 When his daughter Aleksandra Stepanovna visited him several times with gifts and grandchildren, but received no money in return, she stopped visiting.
 When Chichikov meets Plyushkin, he mistakes him for the steward due to his ignoble dress.

 Plyushkin syndrome

 Today in Russia, the name "Plyushkin" is semi-humorously applied to people who collect and amass various useless things, a behavior known as compulsive hoarding.
-Sometimes the terms "Plyushkin symptom" or "Plyushkin syndrome" are used to describe such people.
+Sometimes the terms "Plyushkin symptom" or "Plyushkin syndrome" are used to describe such people,and "Plyushkin" is used as a colloquial metonymic reference to hoarders.

-In English, the words "pack rat" and hoarder are used for such people.